Robert Clark (archivist)

-Robert Clark is an archivist with a background in history and law.
+Robert Clark is an American archivist with a background in history and law.
 He is currently the Director of Archives at the Rockefeller Archive Center in New York.
 His work in law and archives, as well as his support of the LGBTQ Community has made him well known in the archives profession as well as across the country.
 He is frequent guest speaker at events and conferences pertaining to history, archives and libraries.
 He is most well known for his work with the Franklin D. Roosevelt Presidential Library and Museum, where he served as archivist and Director for over ten years.

 Early life and education

 Clark was born and raised in Denton, Texas.
 In 1985, he began his undergraduate education at Texas Tech University, where he received both his Bachelor's and Master's Degrees in History and Archival Administration.
 In 1991, he began work at Syracuse University College of Law, where he attended until 1994.